MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-an-add-on.md

 ---
 author: Xansky
 ms.assetid: 78278741-09A4-4406-A112-9AF3C73F5C16
-description: Use this method in the Microsoft Store submission API to retrieve information about an add-on for an app that is registered to your Windows Dev Center account.
+description: Use this method in the Microsoft Store submission API to retrieve information about an add-on for an app that is registered to your Partner Center account.
 title: Get an add-on
 ms.author: mhopkins
 ms.date: 02/08/2017